LikhithaLakshmi/CGM-/README.md

+🏠 CGM 3D House
+A 3D house simulation using OpenGL and C++.
 📌 Overview
 This project is a Computer Graphics & Multimedia (CGM) assignment that demonstrates a 3D house model using OpenGL in C++.
 It includes essential graphical transformations, lighting, and textures to create a realistic rendering.